newtmex/smart-housing/README.md

 ### Challenges in Nigeria's Real Estate Market

-Nigeria faces a significant housing deficit, with a need for 550,000 housing units annually and an estimated cost of N5.5 trillion over the next decade.
+Nigeria faces a significant housing deficit, with a need for 550,000 housing units annually and an estimated cost of N5.5 trillion annually over the next decade.
 This shortage presents a challenge for both low-income earners and developers, with high costs and limited access to real estate investments.
 The traditional real estate market is characterized by:

 -   **High Entry Costs:** The large capital required for property investment limits participation to wealthy individuals and institutions.
 -   **Limited Liquidity:** Real estate investments are often illiquid, making it difficult for investors to access funds quickly.